 Credit: Jeff Dai

-UPDATE: See the latest amazing photos from the 2013 Perseid meteor shower and new webcast info here: Amazing Perseid Meteor Shower Photos: Celestial Fireworks Wow Stargazers
+Update for Aug.
+12, 2013: See the latest amazing photos from the 2013 Perseid meteor shower and new webcast info here: Amazing Perseid Meteor Shower Photos: Celestial Fireworks Wow Stargazers

 The annual Perseid meteor shower created by leftover bits of a comet is at its best in the night sky now, but there are a few tips to keep in mind to make the most the cosmic fireworks show.